jkeefe/pi-photo/NOTES.md

 `aws configure`

 Entered the Access and Secret keys above
-Use region us-east-1 for lambda/Alexa
+Use region `us-east-1` for lambda/Alexa
+Used `json` format

+Also went into `~/.aws/credentials` and copied the same creds under the key name `pi-3-vision-bot`